lfostier/lfostier.github.io/content/publication/clement-bifurcation-2025/index.md

 - article-journal
 publication: '*SIAM Journal on Applied Dynamical Systems*'
 doi: 10.1137/24M1705147
-abstract: .We study the problem of transfers in a population structured by a continuous variable corresponding to the quantity being transferred.
+abstract: We study the problem of transfers in a population structured by a continuous variable corresponding to the quantity being transferred.
 The model takes the form of an integro-differential equations with kernels corresponding to the specific rules of the transfer process.
 We focus our interest on the well-posedness of the